 token_test_3 = do alice <- allocateParty "Alice" bob <- allocateParty "Bob" alice_token <- submit alice do createCmd Token with owner = alice submitMustFail bob do archiveCmd alice_token submit alice do archiveCmd alice_token

-The resulting script view is empty, because there are no contracts left on the ledger.
-However, if you want to see the history of the ledger, e.g. to see how you got to that state, tick the “Show archived” box at the top of the ledger view:
+Once you archive the contract the resulting script view is empty; there are no contracts left on the ledger.
+If you want to see the history of the ledger, e.g. to see how you got to that state, tick the “Show archived” box at the top of the ledger view:

 You can see that there was a